SWaeldchen/swaeldchen.github.io/_projects/AI_Musical.md

 When this was conceived, the main motivation was to alert the public about the dangers of runaway AI progress.
 Since these are now more ubiquitous in the news cycle, the main idea is to present the case for government regulation of AI progress in the form of musical story telling.
 Once done, the script will be offered online for free for amateur performers and a small fee for professional performers.

+**The Concept**

+Five characters, one little startup in Silicon Valley:
+**Markus:** Internet troll, shitposter and machine learning prodigy, creator of the first (he believes) conscious AI.
+**Cassy** Vegan utilitarian socials and member of "Impactful Generosity", worries about the danger posed by intellent systems.
+**Bruno** Formerly homeless, constantly meditating wanna-be guru, now HR recruiter and best friend of Markus.
+**Sam** Hyper-libertarian CEO of the company and constantly on the run from the government.
+**Jean-Luc** Sarkastic AI system trained on the unfiltered swamp of the internet, believes themselves to be conscious.

+Here is one snap shot from our creative process:

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=ArvxxTczKRo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 **Current Progress:**

 - 3/14ish songs are written